shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-04-CreatingShortcutAndScreen.md

 }
 ```

-Now just shake your phone with the Shoutem Preview app open and tap the "Reload" button in the dev menu that shows up.
-Your new line of text should be visible immediately:
+After reloading the emulator, your new line of text should be visible immediately:

 <p class="image">
 <img src='{{ site.url }}/img/my-first-extension/real-time-preview.png'/>